sarahghp/data-monster/README.md

 While you can get a basic chart from the Data Monster without knowing d3, in general the language assumes you know something about the library.
 The Monster's goal is less to create a beginner-friendly interface than to create a shorthand for folks who have done d3 before and expect to do so again.

+Data Monster is also meant to be useful to folks using the library to create SVG drawings that may not be data-driven charts.
+So, while there are some defaults set up to make chart generation easier, Data Monster can be used to create an SVG and deploy your own functions in a d3 framework.

 ## How do I monster?
 ### Installing
 Eventually this will be up on NPM, but till then there are a few steps.